Univ.-Prof.

 Jörn Hinnerk Andresen

-For many years, Andresen has been a regular participant in the Salzburg Festival, where he works with the Vienna State Opera Chorus, the Saxon State Opera Chorus and the Bach Choir Salzburg.
+Andresen has a long-standing association with the Salzburg Festival, where he has worked with the Vienna State Opera Chorus, the Saxon State Opera Chorus and the Bach Choir Salzburg.
 He is also a sought-after guest conductor with renowned radio and concert choirs, including the Bavarian Radio Choir, the MDR Radio Choir, the Danish Radio Choir, the RIAS Chamber Choir, Vokal Nord Tromsø, the Chœur de Radio France and the Salzburg Bach Society.

 A particular focus of his artistic work is the rediscovery and cultivation of the music of the 17th-century Salzburg cathedral Kapellmeisters.
 Together with the Mozarteum vocalEnsemble and the Cappella del'Halla, he is dedicated to this hitherto little-explored world of sound – both as a conductor and as a harpsichordist.
-He works closely with the Centre de Musique Baroque de Versailles (CMBV) and will accept an invitation to guest conduct at the Chapelle Royale Versailles in March 2026.
+He works closely with the Centre de Musique Baroque de Versailles (CMBV) and was invited to guest conduct at the Chapelle Royale in Versailles in March 2026.

-Since 2025, Andresen has been directing the ensemble Le Nuove Musiche Bratislava, with which he is dedicated to researching Slovak Baroque music.
-The first concerts took place as part of the Bratislava Music Festival; and in 2026 the ensemble has been invited to the Schützfest Dresden, among other events.
+Since 2025, Andresen has directed the ensemble Le Nuove Musiche Bratislava, focusing on the exploration of Slovak Baroque music.
+The first concerts took place as part of the Bratislava Music Festival, with engagements in 2026 taking the ensemble to a number of events, including the Schützfest Dresden

-Since 2020, he has been regularly responsible for large-scale choral symphonic performances at the Mozarteum Salzburg, including Vaughan Williams' Sea Symphony, the requiems by Brahms, Mozart and Fauré, and Mendelssohn's Paulus.
+Since 2020, he has been regularly responsible for large-scale choral-symphonic performances at the Mozarteum Salzburg, including Vaughan Williams' Sea Symphony, the requiems by Brahms, Mozart and Fauré, and Mendelssohn's St Paul.

-In the summer of 2024, he led the World Youth Choir tour, which performed an a cappella programme and Beethoven's Ninth Symphony in collaboration with the German National Youth Orchestra in Germany and Italy.
-In 2025, he will conduct the inaugural concert of ‘Designing Voices’, an international chamber choir of AEC students, at Expo 2025 in Osaka.
+In the summer of 2024, he led the World Youth Choir tour, which performed an a cappella programme and Beethoven's Ninth Symphony in collaboration in Germany and Italy with the German National Youth Orchestra.
+In 2025, he conducted the inaugural concert of ‘Designing Voices’, an international chamber choir of AEC students, at Expo 2025 in Osaka.